-Point S expertise in tyres alignment for motorcycles, trucks, and agricultural vehicles
+Point S expertise in wheel alignment for motorcycles, trucks, and agricultural vehicles

 Benefits of wheel alignment

-A good alignment will bring you many benefits in terms of comfort, money and security:
+A good alignment will bring you many benefits in terms of comfort, cost saving and safety:

-- It will help reducing the maintenance budget of your car.
-Indeed, thanks to a good adjustment, your tyres will benefit from a better rolling resistance.
+- It will help reduce the maintenance budget of your car.
+Indeed, thanks to a good adjustment, your tyres will benefit from better rolling resistance.

-- It reduces the fuel consumption.
-Indeed, when your 4 tyres are well aligned, it reduces friction on the road and it requires less energy for the same driving distance.
+- It reduces fuel consumption.
+Indeed, when your 4 tyres are well aligned, friction on the road is reduced and less energy is required for the same driving distance.

 - It optimizes the lifetime of your tyres.

 - It protects some mechanical parts of the vehicle.
-Indeed, some parts of your car that present an abnormal wear may be the result of a bad alignment.
+Some components of your car showing abnormal wear may be the result of a bad alignment.

-- 4 wheels aligned improve maneuverability and car control, which is a huge factor of security when you drive in poor weather conditions.
-Moreover, it provides a much more pleasant driving.
+- 4 wheels aligned improve maneuverability and car control, which is a huge safety factor when you drive in poor weather conditions and also provides a much more pleasant drive.

 - Your vehicle will emit less CO2, which is obviously better for the environment!